 - Civic Engagement and Leadership Empowerment through participation in community service projects and volunteering.

 Annually we assist:

-Over 50 high school dropout students obtain their GED; provide vocational training to 150 adult, welfare to work and dislocated workers.
+Over 50 high school dropout students obtain their High School Diploma; provide vocational training to 150 adult, welfare to work and dislocated workers.
 Our after school programming enriches the lives of 40 youth a week.
 We teach career preparation and provide direct placement to 100 clients each year.
 Our health department impacts the lives of 350 youth and adults each year.
 Our service population is considered at risk for a variety of reasons, they are high school drop outs, unemployed, welfare recipients, or achieving poor school grades.

 – Youth Empowered for Success (Y.E.S.)

 – A+ Certification Computer Technician Training

 - GSUL Student Handbook 2016-2017

 - Performance Fact Sheet